-Use the ring wrench only to loosen the ring.
-When the ring can be turned by hand, discontinue using the ring wrench.
+Use the ring wrench only to loosen the ring, when the ring can be turned by hand, discontinue using the ring wrench.

-When the ring has been loosened, turn it off by hand.
+Step 2.
+When the ring has been loosened turn it off by hand.
 Depending on the ring type, the ring may weigh up to 65 lbs.
 If this is more than you can lift, get help.
 Use the ring remover if your machine has been equipped with one.
 Do not attempt to remove the ring if you are out of position, or if the ring is higher than the center of your chest, or if you cannot lift this much on your own!
-Dropping the ring on the end of the pin will damage the threads each and every time.
-There is no maybe, the threads are damaged and they need to be fixed.
-Trying to screw a damaged ring or chamber ring onto the head or the next chamber ring will destroy the mating threads making the mistake a bigger one, now costing over twice as much to fix.
+Do not bang the ring threads against the centering pin!